Gender inequality: Income disparities linked to job stratification

 The gender earnings ratio suggests that there has been an increase in women's earnings comparative to men.
 Men's plateau in earnings began after the 1970s, allowing for the increase in women's wages to close the ratio between incomes.
 Despite the smaller ratio between men and women's wages, disparity still exists.
 Census data suggests that women's earnings are 71 percent of men's earnings in 1999.

 The gendered wage gap varies in its width among different races.
 Whites comparatively have the greatest wage gap between the genders.
 With whites, women earn 78% of the wages that white men do.
 With African Americans, women earn 90% of the wages that African American men do.

+A survey conducted in 2024 by the European Investment Bank revealed that 72% of banks in sub-Saharan Africa have implemented a gender strategy, and an additional 17% plan to introduce one, showing an example of aiming for gender balance in the region.
+For more context, 38% of banks indicated that loans for female-led businesses tend to be smaller than those for male-led businesses.

 There are some exceptions where women earn more than men: According to a survey on gender pay inequality by the International Trade Union Confederation, female workers in the Gulf state of Bahrain earn 40 percent more than male workers.

 In 2014, a report by the International Labor Organization (ILO) reveals the wage gap between Cambodian women factory workers and other male counterparts.
 There was a US$25 monthly pay difference, suggesting that women have a much lower power and being devalued not only at home but also in the workplace.

+Women have established firms at a somewhat greater average rate than males in recent years, but female businesses continue to confront financial challenges and have a harder time gaining access to external financing.
+Women account for 25% of all new business owners and directors.
+At the same time, women are the major carers for their families, as well as the holders of household purchasing power.
+Women therefore start more enterprises than males, yet 68% of them need finance.